toreyheinz/cap_bootstrap/README.md

     rails g cap_bootstrap:install 99.99.99.99

-Double check the settings in config/deploy.rb and then run:
+Double check the settings in config/deploy.rb.
+If there are certain recipes you don't want to run (for example, you'd prefer to configure the firewall yourself), then just comment out the calls invoking those recipes in deploy.rb.

+To do a complete install and setup of packages, run

+	cap deploy:all

+This is generally what you will do for a new VPS that you are using for the first time.

+To only do installation of software:

 	cap deploy:install

+To only do setup/configuration of software:

 	cap deploy:setup

+After installation and setup are complete

     cap deploy:cold

 ## Advanced Options